Top 10 Restaurant management and POS software

 2021.
 Slice raises $40M to power ordering and marketing for independent pizzerias

-Slice, a startup that helps independent pizzerias build an online business, has raised another $40 million in Series D funding.
-Slice has built a mobile app and website for ordering from local pizzerias, but it also provides tools so they can build their own websites, run marketing campaigns, improve their search engine optimization and more.
-Slice only charges those pizzerias a fixed $2.25 per order, and last fall it even removed the fee for orders under $10.
+Slice, a startup dedicated to assisting independent pizzerias in establishing an online presence, has secured an additional $40 million in Series D funding.
+Slice offers a mobile app and website that enable customers to conveniently order from local pizzerias.
+Furthermore, the company provides a range of tools to help these establishments develop their own websites, execute marketing campaigns, enhance search engine optimization, and more.
+Notably, Slice employs a fixed fee model, charging pizzerias a flat rate of $2.25 per order.
+In a customer-friendly move, the platform eliminated the fee for orders under $10 last autumn.

 2021.
 Sunday raises $24M to build a fast restaurant checkout flow